coding-to-music/TodoApp-supabase/README.md

 Yes vercel provides subdomains for which we can set a custom domain also.
 For now we will use the Vercel domain.
 Copy the first domain under the Domains section and go to your Supabase project.

-Go to Authentication > Settings and update the Site URL and Additional Redirect URLs to the copied URL (make sure to add https:// in front of the copied URL):
+Go to `Authentication > Settings` and update the Site URL and Additional Redirect URLs to the copied URL (make sure to add `https://` in front of the copied URL):

 ![Supabase Authentication Settings](https://github.com/coding-to-music/TodoApp-supabase/blob/main/images/Screenshot-2021-11-07-at-8.47.27-PM.png?raw=true "Supabase Authentication Settings")